 Under the Bounties, users declare bounties aka cash prizes on open issues that they believe should be fixed or any new features which they want to see in the software they are using.
 A developer can then go and fix it to receive the cash prize.

 Salt Campaign is like any other funding, anyone can pay a recurring amount to a project or an individual working for an open source project for as long as they want.

 Bountysource accepts any software that is approved by Free Software Foundation or Open Source Initiatives.
 The bounties can be placed using PayPal, Bitcoin or the bounty itself if owned previously.
 Bountysource supports a no. of issue tracker currently like GitHub, Bugzilla, Google Code, Jira, Launchpad etc.

 Open Collective is another popular funding initiative where a person who is willing to receive the donation for the work he is doing in Open Source world can create a page.
 He can submit the expense reports for the project he is working on.
 A contributor can add money to his account and pay him for his expenses.

 The complete process is transparent and everyone can track whoever is associated with Open Collective.
 The contributions are visible along with the unpaid expenses.
 There is also the option to contribute on a recurring basis.

-Open Collective currently has more than 500 collectives being backed up by more than 5000 users.
+Open Collective currently has thousands of collectives being backed up by thousands of users.

 In the end, I would also like to mention Patreon.
 This funding platform is not exclusive to open source but is focused on creators of all kinds.
 Some projects like elementary OS have created their accounts on Patreon so that you can support the project on a recurring basis.